Chapter 4: Introduction

 Tin Pan Alley Song Types

 Many different types of songs flourished through Tin Pan Alley.
-Some genres were still recognizable from the 19th century, including sentimental ballads, patriotic songs, and songs rooted in the traditions of blackface entertainment.
+Some genres were still recognizable from the 19th century, including sentimental ballads, patriotic songs, and songs anchored in the traditions of blackface entertainment.
 The vast majority of Tin Pan Alley songs were waltzes, composed in triple meter, which gave them a flowing, danceable rhythm well suited to parlor performance and social dancing.
 Romantic songs were among the most commercially successful, and most of them presented idealized images of love.
 In many of these songs, lovers were kept at a distance, often longing or reminiscing rather than interacting.
 Examples include “Sweet Adeline” (lyrics by Richard H. Gerard, music by Harry Armstrong) and “You Tell Me Your Dream and I'll Tell You Mine” by Charles N. Daniels.
 While most depictions of women in these songs were sentimental and proper, there were occasional exceptions.
 Paul Dresser’s “My Gal Sal” (1905), for instance, describes a woman who is “a wild sort of devil” and the narrator’s “old pal.”
 Sal is portrayed less as a romantic ideal and more as a companion—a notable departure from the norms of the genre.

 Tin Pan Alley songs also often depicted specific geographic places, helping to invoke nostalgia or civic pride.
 Songs like "The Sidewalks of New York" and "Meet Me in St. Louis", the latter celebrating the 1904 World's Fair, painted musical portraits of bustling cities and hometown charm.
 Some songs aimed to evoke ethnic communities, particularly Irish American neighborhoods, as in “Daisy Bell,” “In the Good Old Summertime,” and “My Wild Irish Rose’’.
 These songs often drew on ethnic stereotypes and caricatures, showing both the growing population of immigrants in America at the time (particularly in New York) as well as biases held against them.